robecor1/reedsy-challenge-node-backend/document-versioning/README.md

 Some solutions that would help mitigate are:

 #### 1. Snapshots
-This method proposes the every n-th version we store in the CDN current version of the novel as a file.
+This method proposes that every n-th version we store in db, we also store in the CDN current novel as a file.
 This way when we want to reconstruct a version we just need to apply the version deltas to the most recent snapshot relative to the version you want to view.
-Of course this again comes at the cost of some disk space as we again store some files, but it all depends on how we configure that n-number.
+Of course this again comes at the cost of some disk space as we store some more files, but it all depends on how we configure that n-number.

 #### 2. Reverse chain
 We need to consider that in the real world the most recent versions are fetched the most.
 It doesn't really make sense for a user to view the first iterations of a novel, as opposed to new versions.